 - Lack of intent.
 Because the crime of shoplifting requires an intent on your part to intentionally conceal and possess the goods and to deprive the store of them, your lawyer may challenge this aspect of the prosecutor’s case.
 He may present evidence that you did not intend to steal the items.
 Depending on the facts in your case, he may be able to show that you accidentally forgot to pay or that you tried to go back and return the merchandise as soon as you realized your mistake.

 - Challenging witnesses.
 In some cases, there is video footage of the shoplifting.
 However, the prosecutor may rely on witness testimony as to how they saw the crime being committed.
 These witnesses can be store employees, other customers, or bystanders.
 A skilled attorney may be able to challenge their observations as unreliable or completely false.

 Have you been arrested for shoplifting in Charlotte?
 Our skilled legal team can help you build a strong defense to the charges that you face and will aggressively fight for the best outcome possible.
-To learn more about your defenses and options, start an online chat to schedule your free consultation today.
+To learn more about your defenses and options, schedule your free consultation today.

 Can my DWI charge be reduced to wet reckless in North Carolina?

 A DWI conviction comes with harsh penalties, such as a jail sentence, fine of up to $10,000, driver’s license suspension, and a permanent criminal record.
 If you are charged with this offense, it is essential that you retain an experienced DWI attorney who can build a strong defense to charges you face.
 In some states, prosecutors will reduce a DWI to something called a Wet Reckless, however, in North Carolina this in not an option.